Emergency medical services in the United States

 This medical services headquarters in Darien, Connecticut has an emergency vehicle outside ready to respond immediately in case of need.

 In the United States, emergency medical services (EMS) provide out-of-hospital acute medical care and/or transport to definitive care for those in need.
-They are regulated at the most basic level by the National Highway Traffic Safety Administration, which sets the minimum standards that all states' EMS providers must meet, and regulated more strictly by individual state governments, which often require higher standards from the services they oversee.
+They are regulated at the most basic level by the National Highway Traffic Safety Administration (NHTSA), which sets the minimum standards that all states' EMS providers must meet, and regulated more strictly by individual state and tribal governments, which often require higher standards from the services they oversee.
+In some states, county and municipal governments also regulate services in their jurisdictions.

+People in the US most frequently request EMS for emergencies by contacting 911, North America's emergency telephone number.
+In 2018, EMS responded to over 28 million 911 requests, constituting more than half of all EMS calls for service.
+Including other services such as event standbys, air medical transport, and community paramedicine, EMS responded to over 42 million service requests.

-Wide differences in population density, topography, and other conditions can call for different types of EMS systems; consequently, there is often significant variation between the Emergency Medical Services provided in one state and those provided in another.
+Wide differences in population density, topography, climate and other conditions can call for different types of EMS systems; consequently, there is often significant variation between the Emergency Medical Services provided in one state and those provided in another.

 Organization and funding

-Land ambulance

-EMS delivery in the US can be based on various models.
+Funding models

 While most services are, to some degree, publicly funded, the factor which often differentiates services is the manner in which they are operated.
 EMS systems may be directly operated by the community, or they may fall to a third-party provider, such as a private company.

-The most common operating models in the U.S. include:
+A 2018 report by Haverford College found that most EMS agencies (41%) are overseen by fire departments, followed by private companies (25%), non-fire government services (21%), and then by hospitals (6%).
+Other types of ownership accounted for 6% of agencies.